Peppers: Sweet & Hot

 I would give peppers a 4 out of 5 on how easy they are to grow.
 They are relatively straightforward to cultivate and manage, making them suitable for both beginners and experienced gardeners.

-Sweet Bell Peppers:
+Sweet Bell Pepper Varieties:

 California Wonder